roob-p/Joynix/README.md

 - Config files can be edited and reloaded on-the-fly using a hotkey, without restarting the application.
 - **In future I'll add circular deadonze, MACRO, COMBO and TURBO functionalities.
 Stay tuned.**

+-->
   # UNDER CONSTRUCTION

 ##### ⚠️ `GamepadToKeyboard` requires an Xinput controller (native or emulated via tools like DS4Windows, DualSenseX, x360ce, etc.).

 ## ⚙️ How it works
+##  UNDER CONSTRUCTION
 - Add `[TOGGLE]` to the button assignment to set that button as a button toggle.
+- Specify the assignment `.ini` config to load in `GamepadToKeyboard.config`.
+It will be loaded when starting the application.
 - The program can also load a config if passed as parameter via command line, or by drag and drop it to `GamepadToKeyboard.exe`.
-Make sure that GamepadToKeyboard is disabled in Playnite, or that the target game is deactivated.
--->

 ### 🔄 Live config reload